-The system provides up to 16 end-user schedules (programmable by master/installer only), which can be used to control various types of events.
+The system provides one end-user schedule (programmable by master/installer only), which can control various types of events.

-- Each schedule causes a defined event to start and stop (when appropriate) at a specified time. - Schedules can be set to automatically repeat at various intervals. - Schedules can be set for random starting, if desired.
+The schedule causes a defined event to start and stop (when appropriate) at a specified time.

+The schedule can be set to automatically repeat at various intervals.

+The schedule can be set for random starting, if desired.